 - Drug and alcohol counselling and assessment

 - Midwifery and pregnancy care

 - Assessing and caring for babies with Neonatal Abstinence Syndrome

 - Nutritional care

 9:00am – 5:30pm Monday to Friday.
 There is also a 24 hour on-call addiction/obstetric service.

 There is a duty worker on each day from 9:00am – 5:00pm Monday to Friday who can receive referral calls and undertake screenings of potential patients.
 Screenings determine whether a woman is accepted into the clinic, or whether she would be suitable for Team Care Management.
 The screening will also determine whether the woman’s care could be managed in a maternity hospital where she is geographically based.

 Please complete and fax the Fast Fax Referral form to our service.

 Appointments are managed through WADS.
-Details will be sent directly to the patient and the GP will be notified.
+Details will be sent directly to the patient and the referrer will be notified.